sopnode/kube-install/tests/draw-results.md

 +++

-* about `check-landmark`
-  * apparently the DNS IP endpoint on `10.96.0.10` is configured to NOT answer ICMP; if tested on the wired side only, a ping to `10.96.0.10` from the testpod will fail, BUT that IP address does solve hostnamed when doing e.g. `host github.com 10.96.0.10`
+* apparently the DNS IP endpoint on `10.96.0.10` is configured to NOT answer ICMP; if tested on the wired side only, a ping to `10.96.0.10` from the testpod will fail, BUT that IP address does solve hostnames when doing e.g. `host github.com 10.96.0.10`
-  * not sure how
+* same for the `10.96.0.1`; that is why `check-api` checks for that properly using curl, but that was not the case at the beginning

 +++